 Movado Bold Men’s Watch

 One of the latest releases from the Movado Bold collection is the Bold Metals line.
 One of these is the 42.5mm gunmetal gray ion-plated case and gold-tone dial with the sunray dot.
 Two types of dials are also available: the gold-tone metallic with a printed index, and a blue with printed index (check them out here).

 This one has many good reviews on Amazon.
 The bracelet is a stainless steel link with a push-button deployment clasp.

 Movado Faceto Men’s Watch

-We’ll cap off the list with one of the fancier Movado models, for those who want to invest in a good dress watch, The Movado Faceto is a 38mm watch with a black dial, a stainless steel case and link bracelet (with jewelry clasp) and has 12 diamond markers (carat weight 0.396).
+We’ll cap off the list with one of the fancier Movado models, for those who want to invest in a good dress watch, The Movado Faceto is a 38mm watch with a black dial, a stainless steel case and a link bracelet (with jewelry clasp) and has 12 diamond markers (carat weight 0.396).
 This also has a sapphire crystal, and water resistance to 30m.

 What we like about this model is though the watch has diamonds, it’s not over the top.
 This means that it will look excellent with both casual and formal wear.

 This one has generally positive reviews online.
-One of the most common feedback is that the durability and classic look.
+One of the most common feedback is the durability and classic look.
 A lot of owners also say that they have been using the watch for years, and it’s as good as when they first bought it.

 Movado Modern 47